-I just returned from Yangon, Myanmar, where I attended the first Myanmar Investment Summit and then met with local attorneys and discussed the foreign investment situation with local business people and interested foreign investors.
+I just returned from Yangon, Myanmar, where I attended the first Myanmar Investment Summit and met with local attorneys and local businesspeople regarding foreign investment into Myanmar.

-I was quite surprised at the situation in Myanmar and the path the government has chosen for promoting the local economy and integrating foreign investment into that development.
+I was quite surprised at the situation in Myanmar and the government method of promoting the local economy and integrating foreign investment into that development.
 As described by government officials at the Summit, the development path Myanmar will follow will progress in three stages:

 Stage 1: Transition to a stable, open political system.
-This stage includes at least the following factors:
+This stage includes the following factors:

 a.
 Participation of all parties in the government.
 The recent participation of Aung San Suu Kyi’s New Democratic Party in the parliament is an example of this process.

 b.
 Accommodation with all minority groups.
-The government has signed peace treaties will all the important minority groups (Karen, Kachin, Shan, Chin, Wa, Mon) and intends to bring these groups into a multi-ethnic union of Myanmar where their interests are respected.
+The government has signed peace treaties will all the important minority groups (Karen, Kachin, Shan, Chin, Wa, Mon) and it intends to bring these groups into a multi-ethnic union of Myanmar where their interests will be respected.

 c.
 Termination on restrictions of information.
 This will be manifested in several ways: free press (newspaper and magazines), open internet, general access to mobile phones and other forms of communication, free and uncensored publication of books, access to foreign newspapers, periodicals and books.

 The central theme is that without political stability in an open society the development process cannot succeed.